gs1/WebVoc/README.md

 # GS1 Web Vocabulary - development site

-The current official version of the GS1 Web vocabualary is published at https://www.gs1.org/voc
+The current official version of the GS1 Web vocabualary is published at https://www.gs1.org/voc.
+It is an external extension to schema.org that allows further details about products and assets to be expressed using Linked Data technology. [gs1:Product](https://www.gs1.org/voc/Product) is semantically equivalent to [schema:Product](http://schema.org/Product).
+The GS1 Web vocabulary also defines subclasses of [gs1:Product](https://www.gs1.org/voc/Product)

-This repository is intended to encourage suggestions for improvements to the GS1 Web vocabulary.
-Please note the license terms (Apache 2.0).

-The GS1 Web vocabulary is provided in two machine-interpretable formats - [Turtle](https://github.com/gs1/WebVoc/blob/master/gs1Voc_v1_3.ttl) and [JSON-LD](https://github.com/gs1/WebVoc/blob/master/gs1Voc_v1_3.jsonld).

-A browsable user interface will also be provided soon via the GitHub.io page for this repository, similar to the Web user interface provided at https://www.gs1.org/voc but using modern Vue.js code, still driven by the JSON-LD file.

 The GS1 Web vocabulary is released under an Apache 2.0 licence.
 A further licence statement is provided within the GS1 Web vocabulary files.

-The GS1 Web vocabulary is an external extension to schema.org that allows further details about products and assets to be expressed using Linked Data technology.

-[gs1:Product](https://www.gs1.org/voc/Product) is semantically equivalent to [schema:Product](http://schema.org/Product)

-The GS1 Web vocabulary also defines subclasses of [gs1:Product](https://www.gs1.org/voc/Product)
+This repository is intended to encourage suggestions for improvements to the GS1 Web Vocabulary.
+Please note the license terms (Apache 2.0).

+Files in this repository are arranged as follows.

+ * An immutable copy of each ratified version of the GS1 Web Vocabulary is stored in a directory that gives the version number.
+ * There is a copy of the current version provided in the root directory so there is a stable URI from which the current version can be obtained, in addition to the formally published version on gs1.org.
+In case of any discrepency, the formally published version at https://www.gs1.org/voc/ is authoritative.
+ * There is a 'patch' file that just contains informally proposed terms.
+ * A copy of the current file plus the patch is also included.
+ * Each file is made available in both Turtle and JSON-LD.

  Most terms within the GS1 Web vocabulary can usually be classified as one of the following:

 * [Classes](#classes)
 * [Properties](#properties)